 There is no technological obstacle to commercial production of HALEU, but commercial enrichment and nuclear fuel cycle companies in the U.S. and Europe have not made significant investment in new HALEU production infrastructure.
 The Inflation Reduction Act enacted in 2022 provided initial funding for HALEU production in the United States (\$700M), but more is needed.
 Companies report that strong demonstrated demand for HALEU is required to justify the capital investment in new enrichment infrastructure.
 At the same time, the advanced reactors designed to use HALEU cannot be deployed at scale without strong assurances of long-term HALEU availability.
 Advanced reactors under development today that require HALEU will need new supply for long term operation.
 While HALEU is not yet commercially available domestically, the DOE has begun work to catalyze development of commercial markets and assure HALEU supplies for advanced reactors.
-DOE has promised to provide the first fuel load of HALEU for Oklo's micro-reactor, the Aurora Powerhouse.
-This particular HALEU is being made with "used fuel," previously used in DOE test and research reactors.
-This re-use of fuel, however, may a workable solution for many advanced reactors.
+DOE has promised to provide the first fuel load of HALEU for Oklo's microreactor, the Aurora Powerhouse.
+This particular HALEU is being made with "used fuel," previously used in the Experimental Breeder Reactor-II, a fast fission reactor operated by the DOE for 30 years.
+This re-use of fuel, however, may be a workable solution for many advanced reactors.
+For example, Oklo is uniquely positioned in nuclear fuel recycling as a fast fission tech company.
+The company has recently completed its first successful end-to-end demonstration of the key stages of its advanced fuel recycling process in collaboration with Argonne National Laboratory and Idaho National Laboratory.
+This effort was supported by a \$5 million costshare award from DOE, which aims to facilitate the deployment of a commercial-scale advanced fuel recycling facility.
 The DOE is currently working to identify HALEU sources for advanced reactors that cannot utilize "used fuel".
 To address the overall problem of domestic supply, Congress has also ordered DOE to enable more HALEU production.
 The Department is developing a plan to establish a supply in partnership with commercial nuclear fuel cycle companies.
 Additional details on the challenges and solutions for catalyzing HALEU market development can be found in the NIA Report, Catalyzing a Domestic Commercial Market for High-Assay, Low-Enriched Uranium (HALEU).

 Some reactor vendors will use specific HALEU fuel designs, like TRISO, which stands for TRi-structural ISOtropic particle fuel.
 TRISO fuel are little kernels of uranium surrounded by concentric layers of carbon and ceramic materials that cannot melt in a nuclear reactor.
 They are very small (the size of a poppy seed) and are very robust.
 DOE has invested approximately \$400M - \$500M in developing, characterizing, irradiating and analyzing TRISO fuel over the past 15 years.
-DOE is also currently supporting TRISO fuel research through the Advanced Reactor Technologies 15 (ART) program.
+DOE is also currently supporting TRISO fuel research through the Advanced Reactor Technologies (ART) program.